Unsupported Browser

 PBE Overview

-The Performance Based Engineering (PBE) application simulates the impact of a natural hazard event on a building or other structure.
-The impact is quantified in a probabilistic approach using the Pelicun damage and loss assessment engine.
-The modules featured in EE-UQ are integrated into PBE to enable various open-source seismic response simulation workflows.
-Simulations with commercial tools and other non-seismic hazards are also supported by allowing users to import external response data.
+The Performance Based Engineering (PBE) Application simulates the impact of natural hazards on buildings or other structures using a probabilistic approach with the Pelicun damage and loss assessment engine.
+It integrates EE-UQ modules for open-source seismic response simulations and supports commercial tools and non-seismic hazards by importing external response data.
 Various uncertainties in damage and loss models can be represented and propagated through the analyses.
-Besides the built-in libraries of damage and loss models, custom user-defined models and calculation methodologies are also supported.
-Damage and loss results can be used in the integrated functional recovery simulation tools to simulate the repair process of a building.
-Detailed results are provided in a standardized format to facilitate post-processing and further calculations.
+Custom user-defined models and calculation methodologies are also supported.
+The PBE Application simulates the repair process of a building from damage and loss results through an integrated functional recovery tool.
+Outputs are provided in a standardized format for further analysis.

 Learn How to Use PBE